Asbestos & Mesothelioma Claims Solicitors

 Although the use of asbestos has been banned for many years, those who worked with it or in its vicinity continue to die in increasing numbers.
 Thousands more have to live with the ill-effects.

 The dangers of asbestos have been known for over a century.
 The Chief Inspector of Factories reported as early as 1898 that asbestos had “easily demonstrated” health risks.
 Regulation of it’s use commenced in the 1930s.
 However it continued to be used extensively until 1985 when blue and brown asbestos was banned altogether and white asbestos in 1999.

 Exposure to asbestos fibres generally does not lead to immediate ill health.
 By a process that is not fully understood, fibres in the lung cause the lung to fur up (asbestosis), or the walls of the lung to thicken and restrict expansion (pleural thickening) or cause cells to mutate and proliferate (lung cancer and mesothelioma).
 Often ‘pleural plaques’ can be seen on Xray, which are symptomless inflammations of the pleura or wall of the lung which is a sure sign of asbestos exposure.
 However, these diseases or conditions will not usually show themselves for at least 12 years and sometimes as much as 40 or 50 years.

-If you have contracted an asbestos-related illness other than pleural plaques, you are likely to be able to make a financial claim of some sort.
+If you have contracted an asbestos-related illness other than pleural plaques, you are likely to be able to make a financial claim or receive government benefits.